Equus (character): Fictional character biography

-Equus reappears in Countdown #36 (2007), where he battles Karate Kid and Una.
-The two eventually defeat Equus, disabling him and leaving him without an arm.
-The arm is retrieved for reattachment, and Orr sets the Legionnaires on Buddy Blank's tracks.
+Equus reappears under Elias Orr's command in Countdown to Final Crisis (2007), where he battles Karate Kid and Una.
+After receiving a beating from Karate Kid, Equus severs the railroad tracks on which Karate Kid and Una's train is traveling and tells the police that the derailment was caused by a metahuman attack.
+Karate Kid and Una eventually are able to beat Equus, disabling him and leaving him without an arm.
+The arm is retrieved for attachment, and Orr sets the Legionnaires on Buddy Blank's tracks.

 In the 2008 Cyborg miniseries, the Teen Titans battle fight numerous clones of Equus and Wildebeest to prevent them from helping Cyborg against the "Cyborg Revenge Squad".

 Powers and abilities

-Equus is a human who has undergone extensive modification as part of the OMAC Project.
-He possesses enhanced strength and durability, powerful claws, and a healing factor that enables him to regrow severed limbs.
+Equus is a human who underwent extensive genetic engineering, cybernetic enhancements, hormone therapy, and trans-species implantation as part of the One Man Army Corps (OMAC) project.
+He possesses enhanced musculature, foot-long claws extending from his knuckles, and a healing factor that enables him to regenerate lost limbs.

 In other media

 A hologram of Equus appears in the Superman & Lois episode "Of Sound Mind".